 Boiling potatoes is far from a complex affair but here are a few things you may want to bear in mind to get the texture and taste just right.

 Boiled potatoes can be consumed as they are but often they are a key part to the preparation process when it comes to roast potatoes and mashed potatoes.
 If you’re going to mash them Roosters and Maris Pipers will be your best shot.
 Alternatively, if you’re thinking of frying them up then you really can’t go wrong with Golden Wonders or Queens.

-The first thing you need to do is give them a good rinse to get rid of any dirt you see, as well as cutting out any blemishes you catch.
-Some people prefer to peel their spuds before cooking but we recommend you leave the skins on to preserve the nutrients, vitamins and flavour which would be lost during the boiling process.
-If you cut the potatoes up you can reduce the overall cooking time but make sure they are all the same size so that they are all ready at the same time!
+Start by giving your potatoes a good rinse under the tap to wash away any dirt you can spot.
+Inspect the spud for any blemishes (dark spots or green spots) and cut them away if necessary.
+Some people prefer to peel the skins off before cooking but we recommend you leave the skins intact to preserve the nutrients, vitamins and flavour which would be lost in the boiling process.
+If you’re precious for time, try cutting up the spuds to reduce the overall cooking time.
+When doing this ensure they are equal size so they are ready at the same time.